-Senator McConnell Talks Ukraine And Other Global Concerns
+Senator McConnell Talks Ukraine, Global Concerns In Murray

 Stepping down from Republican Senate leadership in November, Senator Mitch McConnell turned back the clock in more ways than one Tuesday afternoon — sharing his wit and wisdom with a select few at the Calloway/Murray Economic Development Council Luncheon in Murray’s SpringHill Suites.